 Allowed Amount: The discounted rate your plan has negotiated with in-network providers and facilities for covered services.
 These rates save you money when you receive in-network care.

-Copayment: The fixed dollar amount you pay up front to a health care provider for a covered service.
-Copayments may count towards out-of-pocket maximum.
-They do not count towards the deductible.
+Co-Pay: The fixed dollar amount you pay up front to a health care provider for a covered service.
+Copayments can vary depending on the service, the type of health care provider, and whether the provider is in or out of network.
+Copayments do not count toward your deductible or out-of-pocket maximum.

 Deductible: The amount you pay for eligible services during a benefit period before your plan begins to pay.
 The deductible may not apply to all services.
 This means you may be able to pay a copayment rather than the full amount.
 (Check your policy for details).
 Copayments, coinsurance, noncovered services, or any charges in excess of any maximum or allowed amount are never applied to your deductible amount.
 Note: Your plan may have different deductible amounts for services in and out of the Blue Cross NC provider network.